crivano/jlogic/README.md

 assertEquals("foo _and_ bar2", JLogic.explain(e, true));
 ```

 Classes CanFoo, CanFoo2 and CanBar2 represent specific business rules, all necessary parameters are provided at the in the constructor.
-In our simple demo, they receive only one parameter, that states weather the should succeed or fail.
+In our simple demo, they receive only one parameter, that states whether they should succeed or fail.
 Here is the implementation of CanFoo:

 ```java
 public class CanFoo implements Expression {